econ-ark/HARK/Documentation/packaging.md

 You will need to make a pypi.org account and a test.pypi.org account, and go through email verification for both sites, and make an anaconda.org account.
-Let @brainwane know when you have done so, so she can give you credentials for the relevant projects on Test PyPI, PyPI, and Anaconda.org.
+Let @brainwane or @jasonaowen know when you have done so, so they can give you credentials for the relevant projects on Test PyPI, PyPI, and Anaconda.org.

-## Switch to installable branch

-Use @brainwane's GitHub fork as a remote:

-> git remote add brainwane git@github.com:brainwane/HARK.git
+## Ensure you're working on master

-Switch to the `installability` [branch](https://github.com/brainwane/HARK/tree/installability):
+Switch to the `master` branch of HARK:

-> git fetch brainwane
+> git checkout master

+Update your local checkout of the repository, e.g.,

-> git checkout installability
+> git pull origin master

 ## Make source distribution